 - At least five years of professional experience, preferably including coverage of government and the policy-making process.

 - Experience with investigative reporting and training in investigative skills.

 - Exceptional writing skills, particularly for longform stories but also crisp and insightful news analysis.

 Compensation and Benefits:

-The base salary for this position is $70,000 per year; higher compensation may be available for someone with advanced skills and/or experience.
+The base salary for this position is $70,000 to $90,000 per year; higher compensation may be available for someone with advanced skills and/or experience.

 CalMatters offers a complete benefits package with medical, dental and vision insurance (we cover 90% of the cost for employees and 70% for dependents) from a range of HMO and PPO providers.
 We’ll match contributions of up to 4% of your salary to our 401(k) program, provide life insurance at no cost, and give you an allowance for personal use of your cell phone and a budget for professional development opportunities like classes and conferences.

 We are an expanding and collaborative newsroom, successfully forging a new model for sustainable, intelligent, nonprofit journalism.
 We’re committed to reflecting the people of the state we serve and especially encourage members of underrepresented communities to apply.
 If you’re interested, please provide a resume, a cover letter that outlines how you would approach the job, and links to at least six online samples of your work.

 If you have trouble with this form or prefer to apply by email, write to email@example.com with the job title in the subject line.